jcbradbury/jcbradbury.github.io/_pages/nfl-stadiums.md

 |Tennessee Titans|1999|Replacement (2027)|$2,200|$1,260|

 <p style="font-size: 0.75em; margin-top: 0.4em;">
-<strong>Notes:</strong> Costs are in millions of current dollars and reflect the cost the replacement/renovation in the year of completion.
+<strong>Notes:</strong> Costs are in millions of current dollars and reflect the announced replacement/renovation cost in the year of completion.
 Major renovation defined as greater than $100 million.
 </p>

-The 2000s were an even busier decade for NFL stadium-building, with 11 new stadiums opening between 2000 and 2009.
+The 2000s were an even busier decade for NFL stadium construction, with 11 new stadiums opening between 2000 and 2009.
 The table below records the replacement/renovation history of these venues.

 | Team | Year Open | Replacement/Major Renovation (year) | Total Cost | Public Cost |